 BAGGU Reusable Tote ($12): The perfect all-purpose tote.

 Looking for even more holiday party inspiration?
-Prep for incoming guests with hosting tips from our partners, or show up in style with outfit tips from InStyle editor, Kahlana Barfield Brown.
+Prep for incoming guests with hosting tips from our partners, our holiday party planning guide, or show up in style with outfit tips from InStyle editor, Kahlana Barfield Brown.